 One Health@Penn

-Co-led by Jenni Punt, Associate Dean for One Health and Professor of Immunology at Penn Vet, Julie C. Ellis, Co-Director of the Wildlife Futures Program at Penn Vet, Hillary Nelson, Director of the MPH Program, and Brittany Watson, Professor of Clinical Studies and Advanced Medicine at Penn Vet, the OneHealth@Penn research community focuses on the challenges raised by the rapidly changing climate.
-The interdisciplinary problem-solving framework of One Health@Penn addresses global concerns like agricultural sustainability, food security, emerging zoonoses, natural and anthropogenic disasters, biodiversity loss, and antimicrobial resistance.
-One Health@Penn convenes faculty, staff, and students across campus in collaborative opportunities in education and research, such as journal clubs, seminar series, and course plans.
+Led by Jenni Punt, associate dean for One Health and professor of Immunology at Penn Vet, the OneHealth@Penn research community addresses global concerns like agricultural sustainability, food security, emerging zoonoses, natural and anthropogenic disasters, biodiversity loss, and antimicrobial resistance.
+One Health@Penn convenes faculty, staff, and students across campus in collaborative opportunities in education and research, such as journal clubs, a seminar series, and course plans.

-A growing group of Penn educators, investigators, and clinicians dedicated to actualizing the promise of One Health principles established a virtual seminar series featuring short talks by sixteen colleagues across Penn Schools.
-The schedule for the 2024-25 series, with a theme of One Health: Problem Solving Perspectives, will focus on efforts to address challenges to human and animal health posed by environmental disruption.
+A growing group of Penn educators, investigators, and clinicians dedicated to actualizing the promise of One Health principles established a virtual seminar series featuring short talks by colleagues across Penn Schools.
+The schedule for the 2025-26 series, focused on the role of animals in environmental health, will explore the interconnectedness of environmental, human, plant and animal health

 Everyone is welcome, and can join via Zoom.